 laboratories for understanding this transformation (SQuIGGLE;

-Suess et al. submitted) and showed that galaxies with recently suppressed star formation
+Suess et al. 2022) and showed that galaxies with recently suppressed star formation

 can still host large molecular gas reservoirs (Suess et al. 2017 ).